How we use your information

 Data collection requirements

-To find out more about the data collection requirements placed on us by the Ministry of Housing, Communities and Local Government see Local authority housing data (GOV.UK).
+To find out more about the data collection requirements placed on us by the Department for Levelling Up, Housing and Communities see Local authority housing data (GOV.UK).

 Requesting access to your personal data